asynchronousani/customer-segmentation/README.md

 ## Contributing 🤝:
 Contributions to the project are welcome!
 Whether it's improving the clustering algorithm, enhancing data preprocessing techniques, or adding visualizations, feel free to submit pull requests.

-## Credits 🙏:
-This project was developed by Anirudh Varshney.